agude/agude.github.io/_books/dog_soldier.md

 image: /books/covers/dog_soldier.jpg
 ---

+<cite class="book-title">{{ page.title }}</cite>, by <span
-<cite class="book-title">Dog Soldier</cite> is the fourth book in the War
+class="author-name">{{ page.book_author }}</span>, is the fourth book in the
-Horses series.
-In it, Warren concludes the Cinto DaSelva campaign and further develops the setting's backstory.
+<span class="book-series">{{ page.series }}</span> series.
+It concludes the
+Cinto DaSelva campaign and further develops the setting's backstory.

+{% capture this_book %}<cite class="book-title">{{ page.title }}</cite>{% endcapture %}
+{% capture the_author %}<span class="author-name">{{ page.book_author }}</span>{% endcapture %}
+{% capture series %}<span class="book-series">{{ page.series }}</span>{% endcapture %}

+{% capture w1 %}{% include book_link.html title="Chevalier" %}{% endcapture %}
+{% capture w2 %}{% include book_link.html title="Ymir" %}{% endcapture %}
+{% capture w3 %}{% include book_link.html title="Serpent Valley" %}{% endcapture %}
+{% capture w5 %}{% include book_link.html title="Grand Melee" %}{% endcapture %}

-Although roughly the same length as the previous books in the series, <cite class="book-title">Dog Soldier</cite> feels much shorter or, at least, quicker to get through.
-The book is divided into three main sections:
+While similar in length to previous books in the series, {{ this_book }} feels much faster-paced.
+The story is divided into three main sections:

-- The first part takes place on Cinto DaSelva, where the rebellion and Chevaliers make an ill-advised attack at the command of the union-leader Helene DeChile.
-The advance stretches their supply lines and ends disastrously, as the mercenaries had warned.
+- The first part takes place on Cinto DaSelva, where the rebellion and Chevaliers launch an ill-advised attack at union-leader Helene DeChile's command.
+Despite warnings from the mercenaries, the advance stretches their supply lines and ends in disaster.

-- The second part takes place on a Paladin Devils ship, where the Chevaliers plot with their employer to remove the power-hungry and crazed Helene from command.
+- The second part moves to a Paladin Devils ship, where the Chevaliers conspire with their employer to remove the power-hungry and increasingly unstable Helene from command.

-- The third part takes place back on Cinto DaSelva, as the Chevaliers put the assassination plot into motion.
-They assault the capital using wormholes to bypass the front line and end up in a knock-down-drag-out fight with the increasingly paranoid Helene and the last of her loyalists.
+- The third part returns to Cinto DaSelva, as the Chevaliers put their assassination plot into motion.
+Using wormholes to bypass the front line, they assault the capital and end up in a brutal fight against the paranoid Helene and her remaining loyalists.

-The transition between these three parts is not as clean as in the previous book, {% include book_link.html title="Serpent Valley" %}, but still better than {% include book_link.html title="Ymir" %}.
+The transitions between these three parts aren't as smooth as in {{ w3 }}, but they're still more polished than {{ w2 }}.

-The mech battles are well written, with some unique twists, and feel like they have high stakes.
-The author has done a good job of scaling up the mimic threat, making it pivotal to both taking the capital and covering up Helene's assassination.
+The mech battles are well written, with some unique twists, and feel like they have high stakes. {{ the_author }} has done a good job of scaling up the mimic threat, making it pivotal to both taking the capital and covering up Helene's assassination.

-The book sets up several possible future stories: Vandel's courtship of Duri continues; Duri's company has started to prototype true power-armor; the Romans are introduced as a super-advanced but disappeared faction; and the Paladin Devils from {% include book_link.html title="Chevalier" %} are fleshed-out, with old grudges renewed.
+The book plants several seeds for future storylines: Vandel's developing relationship with Duri; Duri's company's work on revolutionary power-armor that could shake up the balance of power in the region; the introduction of the Romans as a mysteriously vanished advanced civilization; and deeper exploration of the Paladin Devils from {{ w1 }}, with old rivalries reignited.

-With the Cinto DaSelva plot-line wrapped up, I'm excited to see where the next book, {% include book_link.html title="Grand Melee" %}, will take us.
+With the Cinto DaSelva plot-line wrapped up, I'm excited to see where {{ w5 }}
+will take the series next.